paneidos/laravel-ide-helper-model-fix/README.md

 ## Add it your composer.json

-If you're using laravel-ide-helper, you should at it right after the other ide-helper commands
+If you're using laravel-ide-helper, you should add it right after the other ide-helper commands

 ```json
 {